mantidproject/mantidimaging/docs/Design/ISIS_Imaging/ISIS_Imaging_general.md

 - All filters must implement a parallel and sequential execution.
 How that is done is up to the developer.
 - Future extensions could be adding CUDA execution to some/all fitlers.
 This would ideally be handled as part of the checks for parallel inside the `execute` function, but if that is not possible or desirable, a new function might be added to the API specifically for CUDA execution.

-# Implementation for ISIS_Imaging GUI
+# Implementation for MantidImaging GUI

 ## General Structure
 Main Window (top level)